airware-legacy/webdriver-mocha-async-await-example/README.md

-### Note: Babel transforms for async/await have been removed, and now this boilerplate is only compatible with Node >=7.6.0
+### Note: Babel transforms for async/await have been removed; this boilerplate is compatible with Node >=7.6.0

 # webdriver-mocha-async-await-example

-This is an example of using Mocha, Selenium Webdriver and Babel together to provide async / await syntax to browser automation tests.
+This is an example of using Mocha, Selenium WebDriver and Babel together to provide async / await syntax to browser automation tests.
 Additionally, the page objects conventions model how Airware's test automation team structures their tests.

-We've also added Flow annotations and a webdriver interface like the one we use internally.
+We've also added Flowtype annotations and a webdriver type interface like the one we use internally.

 Originally presented at the Selenium Meetup in SF on 10-19-16.